 I have read and understand the North County Joint Union School District Policy for Student Use of Technology.
-I accept responsibility for the appropriate use of District computer resources, which include all computer systems, network systems, Internet and intranet web site or other data processing equipment owned by the District, as well as remote computers, or computer systems when used to access District computer resources, as outlined in well as remote computers, or computer systems when used to access District computer resources, as outlined in the Policy.
+I accept responsibility for the appropriate use of District computer resources, which include all computer systems, network systems, Internet and intranet web site or other data processing equipment owned by the District, as well as remote computers, or computer systems when used to access District computer resources, as outlined in the Policy.
 I understand that use of District computer resources in violation of the Policy will result in disciplinary action and/or the cancellation or restriction of user privileges.
 I agree to report any use which is in violation of the Policy to the appropriate system administrator, administrative office, or employee supervisor, as indicated in the Policy.
 Student Name (printed) Student ID Number School Grade Student Signature Date I have read the North County Joint Union School District Policy for Student Use of Technology and understand its provisions and understand the responsibility my child has for the use of District computer resources.
 Parent/Guardian Name (printed) Telephone Parent/Guardian Signature Date